omergamliel3/omergamliel3/README.md

 ## I'm a Developer, Football and Sport enthusiast

-- 🌱 I’m currently improving my problem-solving skills
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love to practice calisthenics